 I met a mom recently at a convention I was speaking at who asked me a parenting question.
 She was a young mother of 3 boys who were all under the age of 9 and she had many miles to go.
 It was our first time meeting in person however, she has been following our adventures here at the Giles Frontier for a while.
 She asked, “How do you deal with your home and the energy and mess boys bring?
 I can’t seem to get a handle on it, and it is very frustrating and stressful for me.”

 What a GREAT question.
 My answer was that during “this season,” I had to let go of my ideal home and find a way to love what it looked like in real life.

 I had spent a lot of time in years past being annoyed, angry, and wishing for something different when my boys were younger.
-Rocks, lures, and wrappers in the dryer, fishing line tangled in the vacuum cleaner, trails of dirt and whatever they brought with them from the outdoors onto the living room rug was more than I could handle some days.
+Rocks, lures, and wrappers in the dryer, fishing line tangled in the vacuum cleaner, trails of dirt, and whatever they brought with them from the outdoors onto the living room rug were more than I could handle some days.
 Laundry, dishes, and broken heirlooms from my grandmother have brought me to tears on occasion.
-Why can’t they just be neat, clean and orderly?
+Why can’t they just be neat, clean, and orderly?

 At some point, I realized that God did not give me neat and orderly.
 He gave me messy, curious, and wonderful boys who have taught me more about life than doing dishes and folding laundry could ever do.
-Then I saw how fast those little boys were becoming men and that my many miles to go with them in parenting was short.
+Then I saw how fast those little boys were becoming men and that my many miles to go with them in parenting were short.

 Did I want them to have memories of the mother who was always shaking her head and asking why?
 Or getting upset with them for every little thing?
 Or did I want them to remember that I always kept fishing poles and a chair in my trunk to sit in while they fished “juicy” looking ponds we happen to see out on errands?